wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Awesome-CS-Collections.md

 * [Project Euler](https://projecteuler.net/about): Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.

-- [Open Source Society University](https://github.com/ossu/computer-science): The OSSU curriculum is a complete education in computer science using online materials.
+- [Computer Science: Open Source Society University](https://github.com/ossu/computer-science): The OSSU curriculum is a complete education in computer science using online materials.